gravitycamp/tunnel/README.md

 ## Tunnel Configuration

-You can modify the Main.java file to configure the tunnel output.
+You can modify the 'src/Main.java' file to configure the tunnel output.

 The tunnel supports 3 types of configuration: